NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Patrick Queen, LB, LSU

-The Raiders can flip to protection with the second of its first-round picks to handle one of many NFL’s least impactful linebacker items.
-Queen (6-0, 229 kilos) has nice vary when both working downhill towards the run or shifting all around the subject in protection.
-He’s comparatively small however is the kind of linebacker who can have a significant influence from any alignment.
+The Raiders can flip to protection with the second of its first-round picks to deal with one of many NFL’s least impactful linebacker items.
+Queen (6-0, 229 kilos) has nice vary when both working downhill towards the run or transferring everywhere in the subject in protection.
+He’s comparatively small however is the kind of linebacker who can have a serious impression from any alignment.

 20. Jacksonville Jaguars (from Rams)